Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - prompt
     - String
     - The text that will be read before a nodes action occurs.
 An empty string will result in no prompt being read, and the following action will occur immediately.

+  * - ring_group_connect_timeout
+    - Integer
+    - The number of seconds we will wait before dialing the next number in a RingGroup if the call is not answered or a busy signal is detected.
+When call_acceptance is enabled, this will represent the amount of time we will wait for the call to be accepted instead of answered.

+  * - ring_group_destinations
+    - Array of hashes
+    - A list of destination hashes for the RingGroup node.
+Each hash must contain a "ring_group_number" parameter at minimum.
+Other optional parameters are "description" (string), "destination_disabled" (boolean, default: false), and "distribution_weight" (integer, default: 1). "destination_disabled" when set to true, will prohibit the destination from being dialed as part of the RingGroup. "distribution_weight" may only be used when the distribution_method of the RingGroup node is set to "Weighted".
+For example, ring_group_destinations may have a value of [{"ring_group_number": "800-444-1111", "description": "Call Center 1", "distribution_weight": 2 }, {"ring_group_number": "800-444-2222", "description": "Call Center 2", "distribution_weight": 1 }].

+  * - ring_group_destination_total_limit
+    - Integer
+    - The total amount of phone numbers in the RingGroup that we will try dialing before giving up.
+For example, if you have configured 10 ring group numbers and the limit is set to 4, we will only dial the first 4 dynamically chosen numbers.

   * - sms_promo_copy
     - String